Yotam1312/EasyPass/README.md

 - API rate limiting and monitoring

 ### Nice-to-Have Features

 - Biometric login (fingerprint / Face ID)
 - Offline mode with local caching
 - iOS version
 - Theme customization

-## Motivation

-Password managers are often over-engineered for non-technical users.
-EasyPass aims to deliver the same security with a much simpler experience.

-The idea came after seeing how my elderly family members struggled to use traditional password managers.
-I wanted to create a version that feels simple, familiar, and friendly — without compromising on security or modern cloud reliability.

 ## Portfolio Highlights